 The idea of the whole being greater than the sum of its parts has become central to the way we think about many things, from design to teambuilding; new products are even developed this way, through input and funding from future users.
 It’s synergy and collaboration that lead to efficiency, simplicity and shared reward.

 The CNU Food Cooperative is working to adopt this notion by leading a big-tent effort that blurs lines on campus and draws seemingly disparate groups together to accomplish a single goal: feeding the hungry.
 They collect unserved food from CNU’s dining halls each night and deliver it to Peninsula Rescue Mission, a homeless shelter in downtown Newport News.
 The group involves as many students, faculty and staff members from across campus as possible, all without establishing itself as an official organization.
-“The idea is for this to be an inclusive club,” says junior American studies major Brad Turner, one of the group’s leaders.
+“The idea is for this to be an inclusive club,” says senior American studies major Brad Turner, one of the group’s leaders.
 “We’re not different from any of the other students who wondered what happened to our dining hall food.
 We’re just the ones who put together a framework.”

-Since deliveries began last fall the co-op’s efforts have been coordinated by three students: Molly McMillen (’14), sophomore Chelsea Rubis and Turner, but the group has expanded to include more than 50 volunteers who pick up and deliver the food.
+Since deliveries began last fall the co-op’s efforts have been coordinated by three students: Molly McMillen (’14), junior Chelsea Rubis and Turner, but the group has expanded to include more than 50 volunteers who pick up and deliver the food.
 McMillen, a math major from Virginia Beach, got the ball rolling after sharing her concerns about uneaten food with CNU’s administration.
 Executive Vice President Bill Brauer (’77) responded favorably, and McMillen worked with him to hammer out the logistics and required approvals.
 Turner led the effort to find a recipient for the donated food, while Rubis, who majors in biochemistry as part of CNU’s Pre-Med Scholars Program, joined the leadership team after serving as one of the most dedicated delivery volunteers.

 According to Turner, the co-op’s biggest challenge was actually finding someone to take the food they wanted to donate.
 “There’s a lot of regulation for state or federal agencies as far as receiving donated food,” he says.
 The limiting factor for the co-op is that they are dealing with prepared food, which lacks any real shelf life, as opposed to canned or frozen food, which many more agencies would gladly accept.
 Turner, who previously worked with CNU’s Center for Community Engagement, had some knowledge of local human service agencies and called the Rescue Mission.
 “As a private agency, they don’t have as much paperwork to do,” says Turner.
 “They’ve been a great partner – a great starting place.”